 Marijuana and Polydrug Use

 Many marijuana users don’t just stop at marijuana.
 They mix other drugs with their cannabis.
+Polydrug use refers to the use of two or multiple types of drugs in order to reach a certain effect.
 Alcohol is commonly used with the drug as well as benzodiazepines, cocaine, and opioids.
 These drugs often are used to enhance the effects of marijuana.
 But using them together is dangerous and can be life-threatening.
 When alcohol and marijuana are in the bloodstream concurrently, this can cause the body to quickly absorb THC.
 This can result in users exhibiting:

 - Behavioral changes